Clan of Ostoja: Stibor of Stiboricz and Sigismund von Luxemburg

 Sigismund was the Prince of Brandenburg before rising to the Hungarian throne.
 He later became Holy Roman Emperor, King of Germany, Bohemia, Hungary (including present-day Slovakia, Balkan states, Romanian and Bulgarian lands), Italian republics and Prince of Luxembourg.
-At the age of 13, he was sent to Krakow in order to study Polish language and customs.
+At the age of 13, he was sent to Kraków in order to study Polish language and customs.
 He married Mary, daughter of Louis the Great and became one of the most powerful Emperors in Europe.

 In Poland, as Stibor of Stiboricz recognized the competitors of Jogaila on Polish throne, he immediately entered Poland with an army of 12,000 men, commanded by Sigismund von Luxemburg, to assure that younger sister of Mary, Queen of Hungary, would mary Ladislaus Jogaila and end the battle for Polish Crown.
 1384 Jadwiga was Crowned as Queen of Poland and in 1386 Jogaila married her and became King of Poland.

 Sigismund recognized Stibor of Stiboricz as his most loyal friend and adviser.
 In 1387 he granted Stibor the position as Master of Hungarian Court and also the Governor of Galicia (Eastern Europe).
 The King gave also Stibor the exclusive right to receive high offices in the Empire.
 In 1395, Stibor became Duke of Transylvania, a nomination that made him lord of a big part of the Romania of today.

 In 1396 Sigismund led the combined armies of Christendom against the Ottoman Empire.
 The Christians were defeated at the Battle of Nicopolis.
 Stibor of Stiboricz, one of the generals and commanders of the army, rescued Sigismund, who was in great danger while retreating from the battlefield.

 In May 1410, King Sigismund entrusted Stibor and the Palatine Nicholas II Garay to mediate between the Teutonic Knights and King Władysław II of Poland, but when negotiations failed, war broke out.
 The Battle of Grunwald took place, with almost all of the Ostojas leaving Hungary to join Polish forces.
 At the end of 1411, Stibor, his brothers and other members of the Clan of Ostoja was in charge of leading troops to fight against the Venetian Republic in Friuli.
 In 1412 Stibor was meeting with Zawisza Czarny (The Black Knight) in his Castle of Stará Ľubovňa in Slovakia, preparing the negotiation between Sigismund and Polish King Vladislav Jogaila, which ended with the Treaty of Lubowla.

 Stibor proved to be a great diplomat who combined loyalty to King Sigismund with his diplomatic work on behalf of Poland.
 In 1397 Sigismund chose Stibor as his representative in negotiations with the Polish King Jogaila, who appointed Mikołaj Bydgoski to represent Polish Crown.
 Thus the two brothers, Stibor and Mikołaj, met as leaders of their respective diplomatic delegations.
 Later on, around 1409, King Jogaila appointed his most trusted diplomat Mikołaj Błociszewski of the Clan of Ostoja to lead the negotiations.

 In the end, it was the Clan of Ostoja that was the leading force in breaking down Teutonic side, they did it not only by using fine art of sword but also with outstanding diplomatic skills.